uwe-app/app/site/docs/data.md

 ## Template Data

-Create a file with the same name and `.toml` extension for document-specific configuration.

-Data is loaded by searching for `layout.toml` in the current directory and parents, if a file is found it is used before merging with any document-specific configuration file.
+Data is loaded by first searching for `layout.toml` in the current directory and parents, if a file is found it is used before merging with any document-specific configuration file.
+This allows us to set global data in `site/layout.toml` and override variables for certain directories if necessary.

+Document specific data is defined in a file using the same name and the `.toml` extension; this data take precedence over global and directory `layout.toml` files.

+### Strict Mode

+Templates are parsed with strict mode enabled so it is an error if a variable does not exist.

+If you have **not** defined a variable in the root `layout.toml` but refer to it in a `layout.hbs` you can easily generate an error.
+A good practice to avoid this is to declare all your variables with default values in the `site/layout.toml` file.

 ### Reserved Keywords